 Some of you will remember the boarding houses of the past.
 These are no different.
 And you will remember the 40 years of community activism it took to return these neighborhoods to single family.
 Please take the time to contact your city councilmember and ask them to support a ban on STR Hotels in single family zoned neighborhoods.
 The intent of the current zoning law is that hotels are prohibited in our neighborhoods which Dallasites worked so hard to get into zoning law years ago.
 Don't let them change our laws and commercialize our neighborhoods.

 Dallas loves business!
 But not bad business.
 Us Dallasites work hard everyday to improve our city through our work and volunteer efforts.
 Dallas has always prohibited hotels/ commercial businesses in residential neighborhoods as that is a bad idea.
-We Dallasites work hard and deserve to go home to a safe place to rest and spend quality time with our families.
-Changing/not enforcing our zoning laws to allow these commercial businesses into our neighborhoods takes that away from us.
+We Dallasites work hard and deserve to go home to a safe place to rest and spend quality time with our families and loved ones.
+Changing/not enforcing our zoning laws to allow these predatory commercial businesses into our neighborhoods takes that away from us.
 It was a bad idea years ago, and it is still a bad idea today.

 District Council Member Phone Email